paretoman/votekit/src/pages/architecture.md

     * CandidateList manages a list of candidates and adds new ones.
         * Registrar is the component that manages the list.
         * CandidateCommander is the component that handles commands for each Candidate.
-    * CandidateSim deals with dragging the Candidate for a particular sim.
+    * CandidateView deals with dragging the Candidate for a particular sim.
-    * CandidateSimList manages a list of CandidateSim objects and tracks whether candidates exist and provides functions to return an array of Candidate objects.
+    * CandidateViewList manages a list of CandidateView objects and tracks whether candidates exist and provides functions to return an array of Candidate objects.
 It also handles methods that apply to all the members of the list so you don't have to loop through the Candidate objects on your own.
     * Data types:
         * I made a standard way of referring to candidates as objects that are not classes.
         * canGeoms:
             * For 2D, an array of objects: {x,y}.
             * For 1D, an array of objects: {x}.
         * canList: An array of Candidate objects.
-        * candidateSimList: a CandidateSimList object.
+        * candidateViewList: a CandidateViewList object.
 * CandidateDns
     * Nearly identical mirrors of the classes for Candidates above exist for CandidateDns.